Aikiro42/Project-45/README.md

 - [ ] Lensed focuser (energy barrel, legendary)
   - +3 base damage, +50% multiplicative damage, +50% additive critical damage
   - Intensifies hardlight beamed from the gun's core, increasing damage.
+- [x] Rail Light (Slot: Rail) light that's always on that you can stick on a rail slot.
+Basically an alternative to the laser sight. - Rylasasin
 - [x] Conversion Kit (multiple slots)
   - Gun-specific; converts select guns into SMGs, etc.
   - Implemented  as transformer kits, completely replacing the weapon